nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Diagnostic:** Pertaining to the process of diagnosis, relevant to the use of ferumoxsil in medical imaging.

-### Expanded Definition and Usage\nFerumoxsil is essential in enhancing the diagnostic capabilities of MRI, particularly for conditions affecting the gastrointestinal tract.
+### Expanded Definition and Usage:
+Ferumoxsil is essential in enhancing the diagnostic capabilities of MRI, particularly for conditions affecting the gastrointestinal tract.
 Its iron oxide composition allows for a high-contrast visualization of GI tissues and lesions, significantly aiding in the detection of disease states that might otherwise be difficult to assess.
 The agent's oral administration route is convenient, requiring no invasive procedures for introduction, and its safety profile has been well-studied, making it a trusted choice in clinical settings.